 Tala nodded.
 “Last night.
 Son of a bitch ripped it right off my neck.
 Should’ve capped him when I had the chance.”

 “Well, you didn’t come here for the necklace, so tell me what you want, Tala, or I’m leaving.”

 Tala crossed one leg over the other and ran a hand through her hair.
-“The last couple months she’s had this obsession with finding her father.”
+“Nothing.
+We’ve been dry for weeks.
+But, the last couple months, Hart’s had this obsession with finding her father.”
 Tala shrugged.
 “I figured she’d give up.
-I mean, it’s not as if Mum told us anything about our dads.”
+I mean, it’s not as if Mom told us anything about our dads.”

 Tala shrugged again.
 “I don’t know.
 She found something.
 She told me she was going after a lead.
 That was over a week ago.
 I’ve tried her phone.
 Our usual contacts.
 I’ve checked local motels for registrations under any of the names we use.
-I’ve been through the papers for listings with any of our signal phrases; all the ways we use to contact each other if something happens.”
-Her jaw clenched and Aiva saw a flash of nervousness that had no place on her sister’s face flash across it.
+I’ve been through the papers for listings with any of our signal phrases.
+All the ways we use to contact each other if something happens.”
+Her jaw clenched and Aiva saw a hint of nervousness that had no place on her sister’s face.
 “I can’t find her, Ivy.”

 Aiva let out a low breath.
 She was almost afraid to ask the next question.
 “Credit cards?”

 Aiva leaned her elbows on the table and put her forehead in her hands.
 Hartley’s gambling problem had been a source of grief to the family even when their mother was alive.
 How a teenager managed to even get into the gambling dens was another matter.
 Aiva hated to admit it — because it made her feel like the most selfish sister on the planet — but one of her reasons for declining Hartley’s persistent job offers was that Aiva knew any funds Hartley had access to would be dug out for card games.